kotlin-graphics/assimp/src/test/resources/models-nonbsd/MDL/IDPO (Quake1)/gijoe-readme.txt

 ------------------

 This is my first publicly distributed quake graphic change.
-I did it to get away from the stress of school.
+I did it to main.main.get away from the stress of school.

 Copyright and Distribution Permissions